bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 ## Participants

 Right-handed young ($n=34, 25\pm6.2$yr.) healthy individuals (19 female), recruited by advertising on academic and public website, participated in the study.
-Participants were excluded if they had a history of neurological psychological or psychiatric disorders or scoring 4 and above on the short version of Beck Depression Scale [@beck_inventory_1961], had a BMI greater than 27, smoked, had extreme chronotype, were night-workers, had traveled across meridians during the 3 previous months, or were trained as musician or professional typist for more than a year.
+Participants were excluded if they had a history of neurological psychological or psychiatric disorders, scored 4 and above on the short version of Beck Depression Scale [@beck_inventory_1961], had a BMI greater than 27, smoked, had an extreme chronotype, were night-workers, had traveled across meridians during the three previous months, or were trained as musician or professional typist for more than a year.
 Their sleep quality was subjectively assessed, and individuals with score to the Pittsburgh Sleep Quality Index questionnaire [@buysse_pittsburgh_1989] greater or equal to 5, or daytime sleepiness Epworth Sleepiness Scale [@johns_new_1991] score greater than 9, were excluded.

 Participants included in the study were also instructed to abstain from caffeine, alcohol and nicotine, to maintain a regular sleep schedule (bed-time 10PM-1AM, wake-time 7AM-10AM) and avoid taking daytime nap for the duration of the experiment.
-In a separate screening session, EEG activity was also recorded while participants slept at night in a mock MRI scanner and gradients sounds were played to both screen for potential sleep disorders and test their ability to sleep in the experimental environment, and 18 were excluded for not matching the criterion of a minimum of 20min. in NREM2 sleep.
+In a separate screening session, EEG activity was also recorded while participants slept at night in a mock MRI scanner and gradients sounds were played to both screen for potential sleep disorders and test their ability to sleep in the experimental environment; 18 participants were excluded for not meeting the criterion of a minimum of 20min. in NREM2 sleep.
 After this last inclusion step, their sleep schedule was assessed by analyzing the data obtained from an actigraph (Actiwatch 2, Philips Respironics, Andover, MA, USA) worn on the wrist of the non-dominant hand for the week preceding as well as during the three days of experiment, hence certifying that all participants complied to the instructions.

-Among the 34 participants, one did not show within-session improvement in the task, one didn't sleep on the first night, two were withdrawn for technical problems <todo:check with Arnaud and Ella>, and four withdrew themselves before completion of the experiment.
+Among the 34 participants, one did not show within-session improvement on the task, one didn't sleep on the first night, two were withdrawn for technical problems <todo:check with Arnaud and Ella>, and four withdrew themselves before completion of the experiment.
 Thus, among the 26 participants that completed the research project, a group of 18 which, by design, followed the appropriate behavioral intervention for the present study, were retained for our analysis.

 All participants provided written informed consent and received financial compensation for their participation.